ahmetefe3423/CSCI_5511_Final_Project/target_sharing/README.md

 - All algorithms operate on the **current belief world** (robots only know discovered + known obstacles).
 - Replanning events (e.g. when an unknown obstacle blocks a path) trigger calls to `assign(...)` again with the remaining targets.
 - If you introduce new heuristics (e.g. distance thresholds, local vs global auctions), keep the input/output interface identical so the simulator can use your algorithm without changes.
+- For fair comparison in batch experiments, make sure your implementation updates `total_runtime` and `call_count` just like the existing algorithms.